Decent Homes Standard (DHS)

 Provide adequate heating, insulation and comfort.

-For professional landlords, this means planning ahead, including auditing stock, budgeting for upgrades, alongside MEES and Awaab’s Law, and keeping strong paper trails on inspections and works so you can demonstrate that each property meets and keeps meeting the Decent Homes Standard.
+For professional landlords, this means planning ahead, including auditing stock, budgeting for upgrades, alongside MEES and Awaab’s Law, and keeping strong paper trails on property inspections and works so you can demonstrate that each property meets and keeps meeting the Decent Homes Standard.
 Those updates include considering MEES and Awaab's Law.